lchandelier/portfolio/_posts/blog/2016-11-21-accessibility-front-tips.markdown

 Navigation by screen reader can be done by titles.
 Thus, it is important to have a logical order in these.
 If for aesthetic reasons you need <code>&lt;h3&gt;</code> after <code>&lt;h1&gt;</code>, use CSS to get the desired rendering and use a <code>&lt;h2&gt;</code> to follow this order.

 ## Put an alt attribute on images
 The alternative text is useful for people using a screen reader.
 But it must be set according to certain criteria.
-If it is a decorative image and it's not essential to understanding the content, you must put a <code>alt=""</code>.
+If it is a decorative image and it’s not essential to understanding the content, you must put a <code>alt=""</code>.
-On the other hand, if the image is essential to the understanding (text in the image, button image ...) it's necessary to fill this alt in a pertinent way, taking, for example, the text contained in the image.
+On the other hand, if the image is essential to the understanding (text in the image, button image ...) it’s necessary to fill this alt in a pertinent way, taking, for example, the text contained in the image.

 This is not a simple criterion.
 To do this, you can rely on the following resource which perfectly schematizes the reflection to have.